Looking for Expert-Level VA Claim Answers?📱Call Us Now! 737-295-2226

 List of VA Secondary Conditions to Back Pain

-Many veterans suffer from various service-connected back conditions, which can affect your back.
+Many veterans suffer from various service-connected back conditions, which can affect their backs.

 For example, the following codes from 38 CFR, Part 4, Schedule for Rating Disabilities apply: